md-sarowar-alam/single-server-3tier-webapp-github-actions/GITHUB_ACTIONS_SETUP.md

 ---

-### Scenario 2: Fresh EC2 Instance (Everything Automated) ⭐
+### Scenario 2: Fresh EC2 Instance (Everything Automated)

 **When to use:** Starting from a brand new EC2 instance

 **What you need:**
-1. ✅ Fresh EC2 instance launched (Ubuntu 22.04 LTS)
+1. Fresh EC2 instance launched (Ubuntu 22.04 or 24.04 LTS)
-2. ✅ Security group allows SSH (22), HTTP (80), HTTPS (443)
+2. Security group allows SSH (22), HTTP (80), HTTPS (443)
-3. ✅ SSH key pair to access EC2
+3. SSH key pair to access EC2
-4. ✅ Repository pushed to GitHub
+4. Repository pushed to GitHub

 **What GitHub Actions will do automatically:**
+- Install NVM and Node.js LTS
-- Install Node.js (via NVM), PostgreSQL, Nginx, PM2
+- Install PM2 for process management
-- Setup database and user
+- Install and configure Nginx
 - Clone repository
-- Run database migrations
+- Deploy backend (detects server.js location automatically)
-- Deploy backend and frontend
+- Deploy frontend with build
-- Configure Nginx as reverse proxy
+- Configure Nginx as reverse proxy with API forwarding
-- Start services with PM2
+- Start services with PM2 and health checks

 **→ Follow [Complete Setup for Fresh EC2](#complete-setup-for-fresh-ec2-instance)**